In This Section

 The program provides savings at point of sale on the total cost of products and services from participating providers, regardless if the item is covered under your benefit plan.
 Find out more at blueadvantage.

 Claims can be submitted through the secure Alberta Blue Cross user account or you can complete a paper form.
-Register your Secure Online Member Services account with Alberta Blue Cross.
+Register your Online Member Services account with Alberta Blue Cross.
 You will need your Group Policy # and Alberta Blue Cross ID#.
 This is where you will be able to gain access to a number of member services such as printing temporary cards, submitting and tracking claims, and setting up for direct deposit.
 If you have questions regarding your account, please contact Alberta Blue Cross customer services directly at 1.800.661.6995.

 Alberta Blue Cross offers you another way to manage your claim and benefit information and access your benefits.
 With the Alberta Blue Cross mobile app it's now easier than ever to get the claim and benefit information you need straight from your iPhone or Android device.
 The My Benefits App offers easy access to your health benefits information and allows you to carry your Alberta Blue Cross ID card right on your phone.
 Download the App at the Google Play Store or iTunes Store today, and sign in to your secure Alberta Blue Cross account from wherever you are.